unional/typescript-blackbook/pages/default/classes.md

   }
   ```

-## Constructor arguments
+## Constructor arguments with Dependency Injection

 - If your class can be inherited, do not assume the arguments will not be undefined even if it is not optional.
 Provide default value or guard throwing.

   > Why?
 Currently sub-class does not require to create constructor.
-So your class can be called without any argument.
+It errors at call site but if you use dependency injection there is no call site thus the error won't be seen.
+Therefore your class can be called without any argument.
   > Should guard against this case and throw meaningful error.

   ```ts